-If you are working with a student who is currently abroad or planning to go abroad, please inform them to contact the Office of Global Engagement to ensure they are in compliance with university policies.
-Failure to work with Global Education may prevent students from using financial aid & scholarships or transferring credits to UGA.
+If you are working with a student who is currently abroad or planning to study away, please inform them to contact the Office of Global Engagement to ensure they are in compliance with university policies.
+Failure to work with OGE may prevent students from using financial aid & scholarships or transferring credits to UGA.

 How you can help students

-Encourage students to plan at least a year in advance of their study abroad program and let them know it’s never too early to start thinking about studying abroad!
+Encourage students to plan at least a year in advance of their study away program and let them know it’s never too early to start thinking about studying away!